CaptainDno/coredns-custom-forward/plugin/forward/README.md

   * `random` is a policy that implements random upstream selection.
   * `round_robin` is a policy that selects hosts based on round robin ordering.
   * `sequential` is a policy that selects hosts based on sequential ordering.
+* `mode` specifies mode of operation
+  * `normal` identical to official forward plugin
+  * `ygg` supports only AAAA queries, tries to get Yggdrasil IPv6 address (or addresses) from special TXT record.
+If record is not present, returns empty response
 * `health_check` configure the behaviour of health checking of the upstream servers
   * `<duration>` - use a different duration for health checking, the default duration is 0.5s.
   * `no_rec` - optional argument that sets the RecursionDesired-flag of the dns-query used in health checking to `false`.